eric-culhane/eric-culhane.github.io/aboutme.md

 [Resume.]({{ '\assets\pdf\Eric Culhane Assistant Editing Resume.pdf' | prepend: site.baseurl }}) -->

 <!-- <center> -->
-Eric Culhane is an editor based in Los Angeles with expertise in creating videos for entertainment marketing, branded content and narrative film. <br><br>
+Eric Culhane is an award-winning editor and motion graphics artist based in Los Angeles with expertise in creating videos for entertainment marketing, branded content and narrative film. <br><br>
 After graduating from Pomona College (receiving The Scott Winslow Award and The Matthew Klopfleisch Prize in Media Studies), he began working on creative content campaigns for films from Warner Bros, Paramount, Amazon, and more.
 An excellent communicator and team player, he particularly enjoys collaborating on innovative pieces that incorporate animated elements, VFX, and immersive sound design.
 He primarily works in Adobe Premiere or Avid MC, with versatile experience in a variety of workflows and creative environments.<br><br>
 In his free time he enjoys experimenting with vintage synthesizers, juggling, and hiking. <br><br>
 <center>